joc32/MovieLens-GenrePrediction/README.md

 ### How to Run it (Dont assume everything is installed) ?

-    The docker image was succesfuly tested on a GCP instance on Nvidia T4 GPU.
+    The docker image was succesfuly deployed and tested on a GCP instance on Nvidia T4 GPU.
     The image consists of Pytorch-gpu-devel and Python3.7.5-slim.

     To run the application, run the docker container on a machine with CUDA support.